 What kind of support will help me be successful in a college setting?

 If accepted into the program, you’ll be assigned a resource specialist who will provide support and access to resources designed to help you be successful.
 Resource specialists provide the following services:

 - Referrals to resources, such as tutoring, counseling, student activities, health services, and more.

 - Personal counseling and guidance including assistance with problem solving, time management and stress management.

-If I have been on an Individual Education Plan (IEP) at my high school, what do I need to do?
+If I have an IEP at my high school, what do I need to do?

 When are classes?